CobayaSampler/cobaya/docs/installation.rst

 .. warning::

    Fro now, during beta testing, there is an additional pre-requisite: a ``git`` installation.
 Type ``git`` in the shell and check that you get usage instructions instead of a ``command not found``.
-In the latter case, in a Debian-like system, install it with a ``sudo apt intall git``.
+In the latter case, in a Debian-like system, install it with a ``sudo apt install git``.

 To install **cobaya** or upgrade it to the last release, simply type in a terminal